 These forms are filed at your own risk.
 The Court evaluates the use of these filings on a case by case basis.
 If the forms do not substantially comply with the requirements of the Ohio Revised Code and the Court's Local Rules, the pleadings may be dismissed.

-What is a Request for Affidavit Order and when should it be filed?
+What is a Motion and Affidavit for Temporary Orders Without Oral Hearing and when should it be filed?

-This is an additional form that must be filed if a party to a Complaint or Counterclaim for Divorce or Legal Separation wishes the Court to issue temporary orders regarding allocation of parental rights and responsibilities, child and spousal support and allocation of debt.
+This is an additional Motion and Affidavit that must be filed if a party to a Complaint or Counterclaim for Divorce or Legal Separation wishes the Court to issue temporary orders regarding allocation of parental rights and responsibilities, child and spousal support and allocation of debt.

 What forms must accompany a Motion for Contempt or To Show Cause?